-The presence at the meeting, physically or by proxy, of the holders of a majority of all the outstanding shares of our common stock entitled to vote at the Annual Meeting must be present before any action can be taken by the stockholders at the Annual Meeting.
-Proxies received but marked as abstentions or broker non-votes, if any, will be included in the calculation of the number of votes considered to be present at the meeting for purposes of a quorum.
+The presence at the Annual Meeting, physically or by proxy, of the holders of a majority of all the outstanding shares of our common stock entitled to vote at the Annual Meeting must be present before any action can be taken by the stockholders at the Annual Meeting.
+Proxies received but marked as abstentions or broker non-votes, if any, will be included in the calculation of the number of votes considered to be present at the Annual Meeting for a quorum.

-How do I vote if I am a stockholder of record?
+How do I vote my shares?

-If you are a stockholder of record (that is, you own your shares in your own name with our transfer agent and not through a broker, bank or other nominee that holds shares for your account in a "street name" capacity), you can vote at the meeting or by proxy.
+If you are a stockholder of record (that is, you own your shares in your own name with our transfer agent and not through a broker, bank or other nominee that holds shares for your account in a "street name" capacity), you can vote at the Annual Meeting or by proxy.
+If you hold your shares beneficially in "street name" through a broker or nominee, you may be able to authorize your proxy by telephone or the Internet as well as by mail, but you will need to obtain and follow instructions from your broker or nominee to vote these shares.

-We urge you to vote by proxy even if you plan to attend the Annual Meeting so that we will know as soon as possible that enough votes will be present for us to hold the meeting.
-If you attend the meeting, you may vote at the meeting and your proxy will not be counted.
+We urge you to vote by proxy even if you plan to attend the Annual Meeting so that we will know as soon as possible that enough votes will be present for us to hold the Annual Meeting.
+If you attend the Annual Meeting, you may vote at the Annual Meeting and your proxy will not be counted.
 Our Board of Directors has designated Dr. David Young and Wendy Guy, and each or any of them or their designees, as proxies to vote the shares of common stock solicited on its behalf.
 You can vote by proxy by any of the following methods.

 Voting by Telephone or Internet.
 If you are a stockholder of record, you may vote by proxy by telephone or internet.
 Proxies submitted by telephone or through the internet must be received by 11:59 p.m.
-EDT on June 7, 2021.
+EDT on July 10, 2022.
 Please see the Notice of Internet Availability of Proxy Materials or proxy card for instructions on how to vote by telephone or internet.